stlartworks/stlartworks.github.io/_drafts/fall-apprenticeship.md

 ---
 layout: post
-title: Fall Apprenticeship
+title: "APPLY for Fall Apprenticeships!"
 featureImg: fish-wrapper-01.jpg
-teaser: "The Fishwrapper documentary was produced by the fall St. Louis ArtWorks Apprentices.
-This riveting film follows the life of Mississippi River Fishermen as they cast their lines, and reveal their past.
-Experience their untold stories through the eyes of our apprentices."
+teaser: "If you or someone you know is interested in a paid Fall Apprenticeship with St. Louis ArtWorks, NOW is the time to apply!
+Click here for more information!"
 homepage: true
 ---